designhammer/claroalter-drupal/README.md

 ## Theme Styles

-The Claro Alter theme is using the [jsDelivr CDN](https://www.jsdelivr.com/?docs=gh) to deliver the latest styling updates from this Github repo.
+The Claro Alter theme is using AWS CloudFront to deliver the latest styling updates from this Github repo.
+This allows for updates to be applied to all installs of the theme.

-_moving to S3 bucket_

 To override styles per-project, uncomment this line: `claroalter/claroalter-overrides`, in file `claroalter/claroalter.info.yml`